You are not afraid of wolves.

 An indie developer makes a hit game that lets players easily upload their own creations.
 Things are great until the game starts behaving oddly.

 Be good to your friends.
 It’s harder than it seems.

 Small-town newspaper reporter Esther Beck is assigned to cover the phenomenon that’s turned Harper, Tennessee into an urban legend overnight: dead animals floating in pools of blood have begun mysteriously appearing in random, empty spaces around the town.
 The strange events awaken old memories buried in the back of her mind.

 College life is weird, especially if you live in the dorms.
 Sometimes you see someone cooking in the bathroom.
 Sometimes you see two men carrying an unconscious woman into their room.

-Oren Hobbs inherits a house just in time for his retirement.
+Oren Hobbs is racist, but doesn’t think it’s a big deal.
+He inherits a house just in time for his retirement.
 Everything would be perfect if it weren’t for a rotten smell coming from a cave on the estate.

 Natalie Townsend’s famous oceanographer mother died six months ago.
 Now, Natalie must brave the cold ocean to find a message her mother left for her that was lost to the waves.
 In a nod to Stephen King’s style of short story collections, this more literary story is not about horror, but it is about fear.

-Letters to Madeleine, who will never read them.
+Letters to Madeleine, written on a journey that will never end.
+She will never read them.
 That’s not really why they were written, anyway.

 A woman uninterested in art becomes obsessed with a cast-aside sculpture in a gallery after she is told it is “cursed.”
 When she asks the flirtatious museum guide why the museum would keep a cursed piece, he answers with the obvious: "Because it’s beautiful."